chroma-core/package-search/.github/ISSUE_TEMPLATE/package-request.md

 ## Package Request

 > **Note**: We strongly encourage submitting a Pull Request if you have all the required information, as PRs receive faster review turnaround times.
-Use this issue template only if you're missing configuration details like version sampling logic or tag formats.

 ### Package Information
 - **Package Name**: